801C07/bwhthd.github.io/work.md

 ---
 #Summary

 I am a Junior at Lewis & Clark College in Portland Oregon.
-I specialize in parallel computing, high level mathematics and programming languages.
-Click [**here**](/projects) to see some of the things I have been working on.
+I specialize in parallel computing, high level mathematics and programming languages. [**Here**](/projects) you can see some of the things I have been working on.

 ---
 ##Experience